A statistical approach for simulating the density solution of a McKean-Vlasov equation: Numerical implementation

 \end{enumerate} For simplicity, all the numerical experiments are conducted in dimension $d=1$.
 The common findings of our numerical investigations can be summarised as follows: when the density solution $x \mapsto \mu_t(x)$ is smooth, high-order kernels (with vanishing moments beyond order $1$) outperform classical kernels such as the Epanechnikov kernel or a standard Gaussian kernel as shown in Cases 1 and 3.
 Specifically, we implement high-order Gaussian based kernels as developed for instance in Wand and Schucany \cite{wand1990gaussian}.
-Table 1 below gives explicit formulae for $K$ and $\ell = 1, 3, 5, 7, 9$.
-Otherwise, for instance when the transport term has a common exactly Lipschitz continuous component (but no more) as in Case 1, the automated bandwidth method tends to adapt the window to prevent oversmoothing, even with high-order kernels.
+Table 1 below gives explicit formulae for $K$ and $\ell = 1, 3, 5, 7, 9$ (Recall Remark \ref{rk: construction kernels} for the construction of $\ell$-order kernels for $d>1$).
+Otherwise, for instance when the transport term has a common Lipschitz continuous component (but not more regular than Lipschitz continuous), the automated bandwidth method tends to adapt the window to prevent over-smoothing, even with high-order kernels.
 Overall, we find in all three examples that implementing high-order kernels is beneficial for the quality of the simulation.